frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 All the time, everything we do has to be built on rock, to produce that fruit that will last.
 We find that rock in those words of Scripture.

-In the Book of Jeremiah, confidence is nourished by the joy of feeling loved: "When your words found me," he says, "I devoured them; they became my joy and the happiness of my heart because I bore your name, O Lord, God of hosts" (Jer.
+In the Book of Jeremiah, it says that this confidence is nourished by the joy of feeling loved: "When your words found me," he says, "I devoured them; they became my joy and the happiness of my heart because I bore your name, O Lord, God of hosts" (Jer.
 15:16).

 Many of the saints have encouraged identifying a few little words from Scripture: "Lord, that I may see" (Luke 18:41), or other words that strike us, or little phrases, and repeating them frequently as little aspirations throughout the day.